 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Who gets varicose veins?
+What are varicose veins?

 Varicose veins are abnormal blood vessels that typically develop in your legs and feet.
 They look like bulging, twisted clusters of blue or purple veins.
-Faulty valves and increased pressure in your legs can cause vessel walls to weaken and veins to swell and protrude, Dr. Joseph says.
+Faulty valves and increased pressure in your legs can cause vessel walls to weaken and veins to swell and protrude, Dr. Joseph explains.

 Risk factors include:

 - Family history of varicose veins.

 - A job that requires a lot of standing.

 - Birth control pill use.